JohnSimerlink/tslavaluation.com/README.md

  _ _tags_

 why do this?
-Why not just link to everyone's spreadsheets? well this way you can see easily all of the people's Q1 Model S USA deliveries predictions, perform queries, and get more granular on what the assumptios are, how much variance in a value of an assumption leads to variance in the stock price
+Why not just link to everyone's spreadsheets? well this way you can see easily all of the people's Q1 Model S USA deliveries predictions, perform queries, and get more granular on what the assumptios are, how much variance in a value of an assumption leads to variance in the stock price.
+(Of the top of my head, the highest variance assumptios right now are those around fsd and TSLA's long term manufacturing edge.
+As a community we could rank order the assumptions by most variance-causing, and then conduct community research appropriately, including what questios to ask on the earnings calls.

 first elements:
 -current valuation (stock price & link to source)